-THIS MATTER is before the Court on the Motion to Determine Trial Court Records Confidential filed by pursuant to rule 2.420(c)(9), Florida Rule of Judicial Adr ninistration seeks an order sealing the following info ormation relative to this case: [select all that apply] the party's name on the progress docket. particular documents within the court file, specifically the entire court file, but not the progress docket. Н the entire court file and the progress docket. the entire court me and the progress docket.
-Thi s motion contested and a hearing conducted.
+by THIS MATTER is before the Court on the Motion to Determine Trial Court Records Confidential filed Adr ninistration seeks an order sealing the following info prmation relative to this case: [select all that apply] = the party's name on the progress docket. particular documents within the court file, specifically the entire court file, but not the progress docket. the entire court file and the progress docket.
+This s motion contested and a hearing conducted.
 Having considered the arguments of the parties, legal authority, and otherwise being fully advised, Court DENIES the motion because the moving party has failed to establish that confidentiality of the prmation sought to be sealed is necessary to protect any interest under Rule 2.420(c). - OR - The Court GRANTS the motion as follows: Confidentiality of the [information sought to be sealed] is required to protect the following erest(s): [select any/all that apply] a.
 Preventing a serious and imminent threat to the fair, impartial, and orderly administration of justice, specifically: b.
 A trade secret. c.
 A compelling government interest, specifically: d.
 Obtaining evidence to determine the legal issues in a case; e.
 Avoiding substantial injury to innocent third parties, specifically: f.
 Avoiding substantial injury to a party by the disclosure of matters protected by a common law or privacy right not generally inherent in this type of proceeding, specifically: g.
 Complying with established public policy set forth in the Florida or United States Constitution or statutes or Florida rules or case law, specifically: